CARomein/Transkribus-Export-Extractor/README.md

 After documenting the mappings, the tool relocates all user-named folders to the root of the export directory, removing the now-empty numerical directories.
 This restructuring operation handles naming conflicts gracefully by appending numerical suffixes to duplicate folder names, ensuring that no data is lost when multiple collections share the same user-defined name.
 The tool provides comprehensive progress reporting throughout execution, displaying each collection being processed and alerting the researcher to any anomalous structures such as empty numerical directories or directories containing multiple subfolders.

 The restructuring process operates in place, modifying the existing directory structure rather than creating copies.
 This approach conserves storage space and ensures that researchers work with a single definitive version of their exported materials.
 All operations preserve the complete internal structure of each collection, including subdirectories, files, and the hierarchical relationships between them.

+The tool incorporates robust error handling specifically designed for Windows environments and cloud-synchronised directories.
+When directory removal operations encounter permission errors (common with OneDrive, Dropbox, or similar synchronisation services), the tool implements retry logic with appropriate delays to allow file system operations to complete.
+If directories cannot be removed automatically due to persistent permission issues or hidden system files, the tool continues processing and reports which directories require manual attention, ensuring that the restructuring operation completes successfully even in challenging file system conditions.

 ## Requirements